 These can be as simple or complex as you wish.
 Below are some ideas:

 - Sage & Onion Stuffing Recipe – you can buy dried sage at supermarkets and you can buy dried onions too, dried onions would need to be crushed into a powder.
 Alternatively, you can buy onion powder to taste.
-If you wish to use raw onion, grate that and microwave it in your liquid for 2 minutes before adding it, to take the rawness off the onion a little bit.
+If you wish to use raw onion, grate the onion and microwave it in your liquid for 2 minutes before adding it, to take the rawness off the onion a little bit.
+You can microwave onions separately if you wish, then add them.

 - Parsley & Thyme Stuffing Recipe – you can buy dried parsley and dried thyme at supermarkets, or use fresh (finely chopped)